preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 .. image:: omnia-feed-apps.png

-The next icon displays som polls for the user:
+The next icon displays some polls for the user:

 .. image:: omnia-feed-polls.png